DetectiveAzul/cc-w11-record_store/README.md

 - should be able to add funds
 - should start with an empty collection of records
 - should be able to add a record to its stock
+- should be able to remove a record from its stock
 - should be able to sell a record if it has the record

 A transaction: